Ron Miller (artist and author)

 Miller has taken part in international space art workshops and exhibitions, including seminal sessions held in Iceland and the Soviet Union.
 He was invited by the Soviet government to the 30th anniversary celebration of the launch of Sputnik, and has lectured on space art and space history in the United States, France, Japan, Italy and Great Britain.
 He was featured on Hour 25 Science Fiction Radio program in early 2003.

 An authority on the work of astronomical artist Chesley Bonestell, his book The Art of Chesley Bonestell received a Hugo Award in 2002.
 A feature-length documentary based on this book, "A Brush With the Future," for which he was co-producer, won the Audience Award at the Newport Beach Film Festival and Best Documentary at San Diego Comic-Con.
 Other books have received awards, including a Silver Award for best fiction from ForeWord magazine for Palaces & Prisons and the Violet Crown Award from the Writers' League of Texas for Bradamant.
 His Worlds Beyond series received the American Institute of Physics Award of Excellence.
 The Grand Tour has gone through three editions, multiple printings, several translations, was a Hugo Award nominee and has sold over 250,000 copies.
 It was also twice a Book-of-the-Month feature selection.
 This and other books have been selections of the Science, Quality Paperback and Science Fiction Book Clubs.
 His book, Digital Art, was listed on the VOYA (Voice of Youth Advocates) Nonfiction Honor List in 2009.
 In all, he has 75 works in 142 publications in 6 languages in 16,977 libraries world-wide.

 In addition to his novels he has had several short stories anthologized.
-A series of short stories based on the title character of his novel, Velda, have been published monthly in Black Cat Magazine with twenty stories published to date.
+A series of short stories based on the title character of his novel, Velda, have been published monthly in Black Cat Magazine with 36 stories published to date.
+One story in the series was recently selected for inclusion in Best Private Eye Stories of 2025 (edited by Michael Bracken, Level Best Books).

 Miller has been on the faculty of the International Space University.
 He is a contributing editor for Air & Space/Smithsonian magazine; a member of the International Academy of Astronautics; a member of the History Committee of the American Astronautical Society; a Life Member, Fellow and past Trustee of the International Association of Astronomical Artists; member Private Eye Writers of America; an Honorary Member of the Sociétè Jules Verne (Paris); a past member of the North American Jules Verne Society and a past Fellow of the British Interplanetary Society.